Mehrdad93/Sentiment-classification-NB-XLNet/README.md

 ## Task Description:
  Please build 2 models for this text classification task –
-1. A Baseline model and 2.
-A State of the art (SOTA) model and compare them.
+1. A Baseline model
+2. A State of the art (SOTA) model and compare them.

 Artifacts to be submitted: